Optimal Hamiltonian for a quantum state with finite entropy: Abstract

 \section{Abstract}

-We consider the following task: how for a given quantum state $\rho$ to find a grounded Hamiltonian $H$ such that $\Tr H\rho\leq E_0<+\infty$ in such a way that the von Neumann entropy of the Gibbs state $\gamma_H(E)$ corresponding to a given energy $E>0$ be as small as possible.
+We consider the following task: how for a given quantum state $\rho$ to find a grounded Hamiltonian $H$ satisfying the condition $\mathrm{Tr} H\rho\leq E_0<+\infty$ in such a way that the von Neumann entropy of the Gibbs state $\gamma_H(E)$ corresponding to a given energy $E>0$ be as small as possible.